ishahroz/dotfiles/README.md

 I manage my dotfiles and macOS configurations using [GNU Stow](https://www.gnu.org/software/stow/); which is a symlink farm manager.
 The actual files will live in this repo and the symlinks will be created.

-[`.stow-local-ignore`](./.stow-local-ignore) will be used to ignore creating symlinks for files resiign in this repo when we run `stow .`.
+[`.stow-local-ignore`](./.stow-local-ignore) will be used to ignore creating symlinks for files residing in this repo when we run `stow .`.

-There is concept of package in GNU Stow.
-Where we can consolidate files related to single application.
-For example `.aerospace.toml` should be saved in `~/.aerospaace.toml` by default but we save files inside `aerospace` folder. `aerospace` becomes a package and we can create symlink for indv packages using `stow <package_name>`.
-Int this case, `stow aerospace`.
+There is a concept of packages in GNU Stow.
+Where we can consolidate files related to a single application.
+For example [`.aerospace.toml`](./aerospace/.aerospace.toml) should be saved in `~/.aerospace.toml` by default but we save files inside the `aerospace` folder. `aerospace` becomes a package and we can create symlinks for individual packages using `stow <package_name>`.
+In this case, `stow aerospace`.

-Stow is smart enough to know what package is and how to create symlinks for those package. `config` folder is a very good way to undestand this concept.
+Stow is smart enough to know what a package is and how to create symlinks for those packages.
+The [`config`](./config/) folder is a very good way to understand this concept.
 We have `config/.config`.
-Symlinks for all the child folders in `config/.config/*` will be crated and copied like `~/.config/*`.
+Symlinks for all the child folders in `config/.config/*` will be created and copied like `~/.config/*`.

+To create symlinks for all the packages and files, we can just run `stow .` (I have not tested this myself, maybe will try when I next do a fresh install of macOS or new machine).

 ## Homebrew